skale-me/skale/doc/API.md

 system.
 It provides a high-level API in Javascript and an optimized parallel execution engine.

-A Ugrid application consist of a *master* program that runs the user code and executes various *parallel operations* on a cluster of *workers*.
+A Ugrid application consists of a *master* program that runs the user code and executes various *parallel operations* on a cluster of *workers*.